sandersn/downlevel-dts/README.md

 ### `#private` (3.8)

-Typescript 3.8 supports the new ECMAScript-standard #private properties in addition to its compile-time-only private properties.
+TypeScript 3.8 supports the new ECMAScript-standard #private properties in addition to its compile-time-only private properties.
 Since neither are accessible at compile-time, downlevel-dts converts #private properties to compile-time private properties: